Ben-M/md-blog/parametricity.md

-By introducing a type parameter, we hide information from the implementation of the function .
+By introducing a type parameter, we hide information from the implementation of the function.

 The implementation space is reduced because we cannot use any property on this type (think about `List[A]` we cannot sort `A`s because we know nothing about it)

-Reduced possibilities of implementation means reduced possibilities of errors in code !
+Reduced possibilities of implementation means reduced possibilities of errors in code!

-What's important to see here, is making function more parametric is not about making them more general for greater code reuse it's about reducing the number of possible implementations.
+What's important to see here is that making function more parametric is not about making them more general for code reuse.
+It's about reducing the number of possible implementations.

 ---

-### Where is parametricity used ?
+### Where is parametricity used?

-Parametricity is heavyly used in typeclasses here are a few examples
+Parametricity is heavyly used in typeclasses.
+Here are a few examples:

 ```scala